 This is a simple melodic instrumental with a catchy string section.
 The song was composed, mixed, and mastered by my son, also a musician.
 He created and played all the instrument tracks except the lead guitar solo, which was multi-tracked and mixed down from his exported audio master.

-Yet, despite the 1,528 mile difference we can create music together, which is much more than the music, as it is an opportunity for he and I to bond.
+Yet, despite the 1,528 mile difference we can create music together.
+It is much more than just the music, as it is an opportunity for he and I to bond.
 He means the world to me, and I for the most part, raised him myself as a single-parent.

 I had this off-beat rhythm for many, many years, but I just could not seem to wrap my head around what time signature it was in.
 It was not until I was listening recently to a drummer lay down some backing tracks in 9/8 timing that I began to hear the triplets at the head the tail of the measure that I had missed all those years.

 Once I had that, I knew I was headed in the right direction.
-With double time quarter notes as eights notes it was then easy to count the 9 beats per measure, each getting eight notes beats.
+With double time quarter notes as eights notes it was then easy to count the 9 beats per measure, each getting eighth note beats.
 Amazing drummer!

 The Dance Man

 Although this version is instrumental, there are lyrics to the song.
 I’m not a good singer due to my Autistic challenges with verbal communication.
 As well, the song has its roots in traumatizing physical and verbal abuse from my father when I was a child.